PADL/libbrowserid/gss-browserid.md

 ### BrowserID audience encoding

 Ideally, BrowserID would support adding arbitrary claims to self-signed assertions.
-In order to work around this, GSS-specific claims are presently encoded the in the audience URL.
+As this is presently not possible, GSS-specific claims are currently encoded the in the audience URL.
 The encoding is as follows:

     spn = service-name ["/" service-host [ "/" service-specifics]]
     gss-encoded-claims = base64-encode(gss-claims)
-    audience = "urn:x-gss:" son "#" gss-encoded-claims
+    audience = "urn:x-gss:" spn "#" gss-encoded-claims

 The host name is stripped out from the service principal name; any other components are included in the GSS claims object.
 An example: